 - Over-the-counter (OTC) ointments: Topical creams containing zinc oxide, zinc sulfate, or an anesthetic can help if a person uses them as soon as they feel a sore developing.
 The ointment docosanol (Abreva) can also help.

 - Pain relief: Medications such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) can help reduce pain, swelling, and soreness.

-- Antiviral medications: Cold sores are a symptom of a virus, so antiviral prescription medications can be effective.
+- Antiviral medications: These work because cold sores are a symptom of a viral infection.
 The key is to treat the cold sore promptly.
-Research suggests that antiviral creams such as aciclovir can reduce breakouts by an average of
+Creams that contain aciclovir, for example, can speed the healing of a cold sore by

 - Lemon balm essential oil: A